Upper East Coronavirus Heroine calls for strict adherence to protocols

 Madam Essiam told the GNA that in spite of the challenges and risks associated with management of COVID-19 cases, she and her team of health professionals at the hospital worked tirelessly to calm the situation in the Region.

-She said the major challenge they faced as a team was stigma from some members of the public and some health professionals, “Once people identify you as a frontline health care provider then the stigma sets in.
-But in all, we managed through.
+She said the major challenge they faced as a team was stigma from some members of the public and some health professionals, “Once people identify you as a frontline health care provider, than the stigma sets in.
+But in all we managed through.

 “COVID-19 is still with us so we will continue to pray for the grace and mercies of God, and put up our best as professionals to help victims of the disease.
 Let me use this opportunity to thank management of the Regional Hospital and all the hardworking staff,” Madam Essiam said.